Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 Create a VMSS with a UserData value

-### Example 4: Create a VMSS with the TrustedLaunch security type.
+### Example 4: Create a VMSS with the Guest Attestation extension installed and with the TrustedLaunch security type.
 ```powershell
 # Common setup
 $rgname = <RESOURCE GROUP NAME>;